16 Steps to Weaning your Baby + Healthy Baby Recipes

 13. Avoid adding strong spices like pepper and garlic to your baby's meals at least till she is seven months old as she may find them unpleasant to taste and may reject foods containing these spices.

-14. Babies generally accept lukewarm foods more readily.
+14. Babies generally accept lukewarm foods like Moong Dal Khichdi more readily.
 Avoid serving hot foods to your baby.
 Always bring the temperature of the food down to lukewarm and check it by feeling it on your palm or wrist.

 15. It may seem tough initially and you're both going to throw your share of tantrums at meal times, but try and be patient and resourceful.